 In Gifted and talented students: Meeting their needs in New Zealand schools (MOE, 2012, p.
 56), Riley (2004) presents a set of principles to guide teachers and school leaders when developing differentiated content, processes and products for gifted learners.

 Kirchner and Inaman (2005) suggest the following four questions to guide every lesson:

 Pre-assessment is important because it allows teachers to determine what learners already know and to differentiate tasks at an appropriate academic level.
 Pre-assessment does not have to be in a formal written form, it could be ‘Know, Want to know, Want to learn’ charts or classroom discussions.

-When selecting and administering assessment for gifted and talented learners, teachers need to consider the concept of ceiling effects.
+When selecting and administering assessment for gifted learners, teachers need to consider the concept of ceiling effects.
 A test ceiling is the upper limit of an assessment.
 If a learner hits this ‘ceiling’, their true capability is not being tested and their score is their lowest possible score.
 Their actual score could be a little or a lot higher, but this is impossible to know without administering above-level assessment.
-(See Linda Silverman’s article on this topic.)
 Therefore, in standardised tests, learners in the 90th percentile need to be above-level tested to identify their functional level.
 For example, they may be sitting on Stanine 9 for their age level but when above-level tested, they may still be scoring Stanine 9 at several levels above their age level.

 Another method of ascertaining learners’ prior knowledge is to have the learning intention and success criteria on display for the class.
 This gives learners clear direction on the purpose of the lesson and allows learners to tell the teacher if they have already mastered this learning intention.
 Tomlinson (2009) recommends a ‘KUD’ format for learning intentions: